lusingander/serie/docs/src/configurations/config-file-format.md

 ### `core.user_command.commands_{n}`

-The command definition for generating the content displayed in the user command view.
+The command definition for executing external commands.

 Multiple commands can be specified in the format `commands_{n}`.
 For details about user command, see the separate [User command](../features/user-command.md) section.